rc2dev/fyodor/README.md

 ## Configuration

-If your Kindle is not in English, you should change `note_str` and `highlight_str` in the config, to reflect how both are called in your clippings file.
+If your Kindle is not in English, you should inform how the notes, highlights, etc. are called in your clippings file.
+You do this in the config file, in `parser` section.

+You can also ask the program to ignore some books, setting them in `ignored_books` section.

-To do so, copy the sample config and then edit it:
+To use any of those features, copy the sample config and edit it.
+It can be placed on the root of the application directory as `config.toml` or at `~/.config/fyodor.toml`.

 ```
 $ cd fyodor
-$ cp config.toml{.sample,}
-## or
-$ cp config.toml.sample ~/.config/fyodor.toml
+$ cp config.toml{.sample,}  # or cp config.toml.sample ~/.config/fyodor.toml
-## and edit it
+## edit it
 ```

-Another configurable feature is `ignored_books`.
-You can list some books to not be saved.

 ## Running